vladern/vladern/README.md

 ## ⚡ Fun fact ...

-- I'm fluent in four languages: Spanish, English, Ukrainian and Russian
+- I'm fluent in four languages: Spanish, English, Ukrainian and Calatalan
 - I'm passionate about Virtual Reality and AI
 - I love playing sports like Basketball, Table tennis and Tennis